protocol/grants/README.md

 ### Hackathons

-Join [#hackathon-support on the IPFS Discord](https://discord.gg/vZTcrFePpt) for questions about these events.
+Join [#hackathon-support on the IPFS Discord](https://discord.gg/vZTcrFePpt) for technical help or prize/participation questions.

+Join [#hackathonathon on the Filecoin Slack](https://filecoinproject.slack.com/archives/C01R62TEA2X) for sponsorship or event administration questions.

 Active